PriyaNayak28/Booking-Appointment-App/README.md

 # Booking-Appointment-App

-# Simple CRUD Application with Axios and Local Storage

 ## Description

 This project is a simple web application that uses **Axios** to perform **CRUD (Create, Read, Update, Delete)** operations.
 The data is fetched using an API and stored locally in the browser's **Local Storage** to ensure persistence.
 This project is great for practicing API requests with Axios and managing data locally with Local Storage.